In this article, you will learn what is Extrusion Process and its working principles, types, applications, and advantages with PDF.

 Working of Extrusion Process

 Extrusion is a compressed metal forming process.
 In this process, a piston or plunger is applied to apply a compressive force to the workpiece.
-Initially, a billet or ingot (standard size metal workpiece) is provided.
+Initially, a billet or ingot (standard-size metal workpiece) is provided.

-This billet is heated in hot extrusion or remains at room temperature and located in an extrusion press (The extrusion press is like a piston-cylinder device in which the metal is placed in a cylinder and pushed by the piston.
+This billet is heated in hot extrusion or remains at room temperature and is located in an extrusion press (The extrusion press is like a piston-cylinder device in which the metal is placed in a cylinder and pushed by the piston.
 The upper part of the cylinder is fitted with a die).

 Immediately, a compressive force is applied to this part by a plunger fitted in the press which forces the billet to die.
 The die is the small opening of the needed cross-section.